Thomas Holt (Australian politician): Colonial Parliament

 Holt was unsuccessful at two attempts to enter the Legislative Council prior to the establishment of responsible self-government in 1856.
 However, at the first election under the new constitution he was elected to the Legislative Assembly as one of the two members for Stanley Boroughs (including Brisbane and Ipswich) which, prior to the establishment of Queensland as a separate colony in 1859, was part of New South Wales.
 At the next election in 1858, Holt was defeated in an attempt to transfer to the seat of Cumberland (South Riding).
 He re-entered the Assembly as the member for Newtown at an 1861 by-election caused by the resignation of Alexander McArthur but resigned from the seat before the next election in 1864–65.
 In 1868 he accepted a life appointment to the Legislative Council.

 Holt was a supporter of free-trade and had a liberal political philosophy.
 Throughout his political career he campaigned for education, gaol and immigration reform and spent a small fortune supporting Henry Parkes' "Empire" newspaper.
 An active Congregationalist, in 1864 he gave half the value of his residence, Camden Villa, towards the founding of Camden College (Congregational Church school).

 Government

 Holt was the third Colonial Treasurer and the first following the introduction of responsible government in New South Wales in 1856, serving in the liberal government of Stuart Donaldson.
 He held this position for 80 days.

+Oyster farming venture

+Holt attempted to create an oyster farming industry at Gwawley Bay and Weeney Bay on the Georges River in the 1870s, based on the French technique of raising oysters in claires.
+The venture encountered difficulties, with high rates of loss of oysters, and proved to be uneconomic, despite producing some large and fine oysters.
+However, Holt was one of the first to attempt to replace unsustainable dredge harvesting of oysters with a sustainable method of aquaculture.
+He was a pioneer of oyster farming in the Georges River estuary.

 Later life

-In 1881 Thomas went back to England where he devoted himself to the poor of London, working with The Salvation Army, the Rev Andrew Mearns (author of 'The Bitter Cry of Outcast London: an inquiry into the abject poor'), and Dr Barnardo.
+In 1881 Holt went back to England where he devoted himself to the poor of London, working with The Salvation Army, Andrew Mearns and Dr Barnardo.
 He died at his home "Halcot" in Bexley, Kent, on 5 September, after completing his book, 'Christianity, or the Poor Man's Friend'; and was buried at Abney Park Cemetery.

 Legacy

 The Thomas Holt Retirement Villages in the south of Sydney are named after him.
+The promontory known as Holts Point, now part of Sylvania Waters, is named after him; Holt's former house, Sutherland House, stood there, until it was destroyed by fire in 1918.
+Sandstone blocks from the ruin were reused in the Sutherland War Memorial, unveiled in 1921.